 Microsoft has always been open about its plans to integrate AI features into the Windows operating system.
 Thus, we don't anticipate that Windows 12 will modify this.
 Though there isn't any official confirmation, it's intriguing to think about the potential for additional AI features beyond what Windows 11 offers.
 Windows 12 has the potential to significantly advance AI capabilities, building on the groundwork set by the 23H2 update for Windows 11, which brought Microsoft Copilot to Windows.
 Future updates may improve Copilot's capacity to operate and communicate with the PC even more.
 It has already proven that it can offer a more efficient and customized experience.

-Expect Windows 12 to come with improved HDR support, more compression tools in Windows Explorer, and much-anticipated Wi-Fi 7 compatibility, all of which are included in Windows 11 24H2, which is due out soon.
+Expect Windows 12 to include improved HDR support, more compression tools in Windows Explorer, and much-anticipated Wi-Fi 7 compatibility.
+All of these features are included in Windows 11 24H2, which is due out soon.
 Expanding AI-powered search capabilities, akin to those found in Windows 11's Taskbar, where users can quickly use the search icon to look up material throughout Microsoft 365, is one possible area for development.

-Furthermore, with improved AI algorithms, File Explorer's Recommended section—which makes recommendations for files and folders based on user behaviour—could be improved and expanded even further.
+Furthermore, with improved AI algorithms, File Explorer's Recommended section—which makes recommendations for files and folders based on user behavior—could be improved and expanded even further.

 While Microsoft has not disclosed the system requirements for Windows 12, we can infer some reasonable assumptions from existing practices and developments in technology.
 Firstly, users would probably need a 64-bit processor with two or more cores, a minimum of 4–8 GB of RAM, and a minimum of 16 GB of RAM to operate Windows 12 because of the AI-heavy features that are anticipated to be included with the new Windows.